hpassen/energy_emissions_dynamic/README.md

 ### Live Link
 The live website for this project: hpassen.github.io/energy-emissions-dynamic
-**NOTE:** This website is not mobile-friendly, and will render best on a desktop or laptop.
+**NOTE:** This website is not designed to be mobile-friendly, and will render best on a desktop or laptop.
 To resize, please refresh the page.

 ### Libraries
 This project makes us of the d3 and scrollama libraries